blixto/ampbl/README.md

 The parser reads strings in the format (OP;OPERAND1;OPERAND2;...;OPERANDK) and returns the result to the caller.
 There is a handful of built in relational and arithmetic operators, a conditional operator (but no loops), and a sequential operator that its only job is to parse each of its fields in sequence until its end, which provides a way of building little programs with it.

+There is also a stack, and some stack operations ("POP" and PUSH, but "POP" does not removes the value from the stack).

+The entirety of the parsing code is in the file DataFuncs.ps1.

 The example that comes with this repository in Main.ps1 is a little and rather inefficient program to decide whether a number is prime or not by taking its modulo against the nmbers 2, 3, 5 and 7.

 Ex.: